rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 ...
 ```

-Now you might want to add extra abstractions over the core behavior to make it more
+Now, you might want to add extra abstractions over the core behavior to make it more
 ergonomic.
-Here's a [pointer]!
+Here's a [pointer] on how to do so.
+Effective Go also [mentions] this pattern
+briefly.

 ## References